-Using the criteria established by Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, and Statement No. 39, Determining Whether Certain Organizations are Component Units - an Amendment of GASB Statement No. 14, the County's management has determined that the following component units should be blended with activities of the County as follows:
+Using the criteria established by Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units and Statement No. 61, The Financial Reporting Entity: Omnibus, the County's management has determined that the following component units should be blended with activities of the County as follows:

-- Special Revenue Funds Watershed Protection Districts, County Service Areas, Fire Protection District, the County of Ventura Redevelopment Agency (RDA), and the In-Home Supportive Services Public Authority; - Enterprise Fund Waterworks Districts including the Lake Sherwood Community Services District, Camarillo Sewer, and Camarillo Roads and Lighting; - Debt Service Funds Ventura County Public Financing Authority (PFA), the RDA, and County Service Area #34; - Capital Project Funds the PFA and RDA; - Pension Trust Fund The County's Supplemental Retirement Plan (SRP).
+- Special Revenue Funds Watershed Protection Districts, County Service Areas, Fire Protection District and the In-Home Supportive Services Public Authority; - Enterprise Fund Waterworks Districts including the Lake Sherwood Community Services District, Camarillo Sewer, and Camarillo Roads and Lighting; - Debt Service Funds Ventura County Public Financing Authority (PFA) and County Service Area #34; - Capital Project Funds the PFA; - Pension Trust Fund The County's Supplemental Retirement Plan (SRP).

 The County is financially accountable for each of the blended component units.
-The basis for blending is that the County's Board acts as the governing board for the entities.
+The basis for blending is that the County's Board acts as the governing board for the entities and management of the primary government has operational responsibility for the component unit.

 The Ventura County Employees' Retirement Association (VCERA) is not included in the County's Comprehensive Annual Financial Report.
 The VCERA is a separate legal entity controlled and governed by the Board of Retirement, which is independent of the County Board of Supervisors.
 The VCERA publishes a separately audited Comprehensive Annual Financial Report.
-According to the criteria established in Governmental Accounting Standards Board Statement No. 39, the VCERA was determined not to be a component unit of the County of Ventura.
+According to the criteria established in Governmental Accounting Standards Board Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units and Statement No. 61, The Financial Reporting Entity: Omnibus, the VCERA was determined not to be a component unit of the County of Ventura.
 Audited financial statements of the VCERA may be obtained at 1190 South Victoria Avenue, Suite 200, Ventura, CA 93003.